liijunwei/practice/oop/99-Bottles-of-OOP/01-Rediscovering-Simplicity/1.2.Judging-Code/note.md

 + **Any pile of code can be made to work; good code not only works, but is also simple, understandable, expressive and changeable.**

++ The problem with these definitions is that although they accurately describe how good code looks once it’s written, **they give no help with achieving this state, and provide little guidance for choosing between competing solutions.
+The attributes they use to describe good code are qualitative, not quantitative.**